tock/tock/doc/reference/trd-userspace-readable-allow-syscalls.md

 the value in `error` is undefined. `ptr` and `size` contain the pointer and size of the passed buffer.

-The register arguments for Read-Write Allow system calls are as follows.
+The register arguments for Userspace Readable Allow system calls are as follows.
 The registers r0-r3 correspond to r0-r3 on CortexM and a0-a3 on RISC-V.